Neethu9074/carbon/README.md

 These blocks are separated by a new line.
 The first import block usually starts at the first line of the file (that is, there is nothing else above the imports).

 The imports in one block are _sorted by line length, descending_.
-Longest import line at the top, shortest line at the bottom.
+The longest import line at the top, the shortest line at the bottom.

 Basically, this is our (totally arbitrary, but at least consistent) rule for sorting imports.
 The main reason it was chosen is that it can be verified very quickly visually without inspecting the individual imports.